zrythm/zrythm/doc/user/modulators/intro.rst

    :align: center

+Modulators are associated with the
+:ref:`Modulator Track <tracks/track-types:Modulator Track>`,
-Modulators are associated with the :doc:`../tracks/modulator-track`, which contains all modulators in the :term:`Project`.
+which contains all modulators in the :term:`Project`.

 Adding Modulators
 -----------------